markjhill/markjhill.github.io/CV.md

 ## Selected Conferences and Workshops (Contributing author)

+* **International Association for Media and Communication Research 2025**, Singapore, 2025
+    * “Ultras, trolls and normies: football events, digital fandom, and public discourse” at .
+17 July 2025. (with Rafal Zaborowski)
 * **Neural Information Processing Systems**, Vancouver, 2024
     * “Developing an occupational prestige scale using Large Language Models” part of the Socially Responsible Language Modelling Research (SoLaR) workshop (with Robert de Vries and Laura Ruis)
 * **International Society for the Study of Drug Policy**, Lisbon, 2024